moews/gaussbock/README.md

 ```

-Note that, in the above example, we used two of the optional parameters to tell the tool to parallelize using MPI, for example for the use on a supercomputer, and to return the importance weights and the model, for example for weighting the returned samples and saving the model to draw further samples later.
+Note that, in the above example, we use two of the optional parameters to tell the tool to parallelize using MPI, for example for the use on a supercomputer, and to return the importance weights and the model, for example for weighting the returned samples and saving the model to draw further samples later.